More Sharing Servicesشارك | Share on facebook Share on myspace Share on google Share on twitter

 Where was the naughty boy He was at the school gate letting some ducks into the school.

-On hearing the noise, many children came out of their classrooms and were watching the funny sight … two men chasing ducks which were quacking, waddling and flapping their wings which in turn sent down feathers floating in the air It was hilarious.
+On hearing the noise, many children came out of their classrooms and were watching the funny sight … two men chasing ducks which were quacking, waddling and flapping their wings which in turn sent down feathers floating in the air

 Farmer Huang came back just in time to catch hold of the boy.